brunobotelhobr/My-POC-Ransomware/README.md

 `/keys`: (POST): Generates and returns an encryption key for the given hostname.
 The server can be started by running main() function in the script.

-To access the documentation access: `http://localhsot:8000/docs`
+To access the documentation, access: `http://localhsot:8000/docs`

 ## ransomware.py
-Is a command-line tool for encrypting or decrypting all files in a directory.
+It is a command-line tool for encrypting or decrypting all files in a directory.
 It supports two actions: encrypt and decrypt.
 It uses the PyCryptodome library for AES encryption and decryption.
 It also has the option of obtaining the encryption key from a URL parameter.